An Introduction to the Discharging Method via Graph Coloring: List Coloring

 In the first case, let $N_G(v)=\{x_1,x_2,x_3\}$, and let $G'=G-N_G[v]$.
 The neighbor of $x_i$ other than $v$ has degree at most $4$.
 As we restore $N_G(v)$, the number of vertices whose colors they must avoid are $4,5,6$, so at each step a color is available.
 We can then replace $v$; it must avoid the colors on six vertices.

-In the second case, $v$ has two $2$-neighbors.
-Let $z$ be the medium neighbor of $v$, let $x$ be the neighbor on a thread receiving $\FR12$ from $v$ (it is a $2$-thread), and let $y$ be the remaining neighbor ($y$ is a $2$-vertex whose other neighbor is a $4^-$-vertex).
+In the second case, $v$ gives charge to exactly two $2$-neighbors, $x$ and $y$, where $x$ lies on a $2$-thread and takes $\FR12$ from $v$, and the other neighbor of $y$ is a $4^-$-vertex.
+Let $z$ be the third neighbor of $v$; note that $d(z)\le4$.
 With $S=\{v,x,y\}$, let $G'=G-S$; again $G'^2=G^2-S$.
 Restore $v$, then $y$, then $x$.
 As each is restored, its color is chosen from its list to avoid the colors on at most six other vertices. \end{proof}